Choose from 110+ courses

 Students can earn a letter grade and 1.0 credit for 2 semester courses.

-Note: Counted as an elective course, expect in MN.
+Note: Counted as an elective course, except in MN.
 Does not fulfill high school math graduation requirements.

 Algebra I